 The Arbor Shreddy Kruger is all about Powder and sadly we didn’t get to ride this in powder.
 The season we got a hold of this was pretty shitty.
-We had just plain old soft groomers which was a shame.
+We had just plain old soft groomers which were a shame.
 Just from riding in groomers you could tell with that directional set back continuous rocker that it’s all about float in deep powder and nothing really else.

 Conditions: Mostly soft Sierra Snow with some varied conditions